Coronation of Charles III and Camilla: United Kingdom

 A public holiday was declared on 8 May to commemorate the coronation.
 On the same day, the Together Coalition, in partnership with The Scout Association, the Royal Voluntary Service, and various faith groups, organised the Big Help Out initiative to encourage volunteering and community service.
 An estimated 6 million took part in the initiative.
 The Royal Voluntary Service, of which Camilla is president, also launched the Coronation Champions Awards, which recognised 500 volunteers nominated by the public.
 The National Literacy Trust, of which Camilla is patron, announced the opening of 50 special primary school libraries to mark the coronation.

 The Coronation Theatre was on display at Westminster Abbey from 8 to 13 May.The Tower of London explored the history of the Crown Jewels in a new exhibition to mark Coronation year, which opened to the public on 26 May.
 Between 14 July and 24 September 2023, outfits worn by the King and Queen at the Coronation were on display in the Ballroom as part of the summer opening of Buckingham Palace.
 Six pairs of Coronation Chairs were auctioned by Christie's and the sale raised funds for four charities chosen by the King and Queen.

 The King and Queen, along with the Duke and Duchess of Rothesay, marked the coronation in Scotland by attending a national service of thanksgiving on 5 July.
 The Honours of Scotland were collected from Edinburgh Castle and taken to St Giles' Cathedral following a "People's Procession" involving 100 people that represented aspects of Scottish life.
 The King and Queen and the Duke and Duchess of Rothesay travelled from the Palace of Holyroodhouse to the cathedral in the "Royal Procession" along the Royal Mile.
 Following a service of thanksgiving at the cathedral where the King was presented with the Honours, a 21-gun salute from Edinburgh Castle and a fly past by the Red Arrows took place.

-On his 75th birthday in November 2023, Charles launched the Coronation Food Project, an initiative aimed at tackling food poverty and insecurity by reducing food waste through redistribution.
+On his 75th birthday in November 2023, the King launched the Coronation Food Project, an initiative aimed at tackling food poverty and insecurity by reducing food waste through redistribution.

 Ecclesiastical initiatives

-Twenty-eight days prior to the coronation of Charles III and Camilla, the Church of England established a period of prayer for them, and to this end, published a Book of Daily Prayers that included "daily themes, reflections and prayers for use by individuals, churches or groups".
+Twenty-eight days prior to the coronation, the Church of England established a period of prayer for them, and to this end, published a Book of Daily Prayers that included "daily themes, reflections and prayers for use by individuals, churches or groups".

 Congregations of the Church of England held special commemorative services throughout the country on 6–7 May 2023.